microsoft/sql-data-warehouse-samples/arm-templates/sqlDwLogicAppAutoPause/readme.md

 **1. Deploy timeschedule-based autopause and autoresume template**

 > [!NOTE]
-> You will need an existing SQL Data Warehouse to deploy the template below.
+> You will need an existing Azure Synapse Analytics SQL Pool (formerly SQL Data Warehouse) to deploy the template below.

 * Use the server-name and database-name properties of your data warehouse, and a pause-resume schedule to complete the deployment.
 * You can additionally specify the timezone for the pause-resume schedule, and if the schedule should only run on weekdays.